Classical compass winds: Eratosthenes and the Tower of Winds

 It is said that the geographer Eratosthenes of Cyrene (c.
 200 BCE), realizing that many winds presented only slight variations, reduced twelve winds down to eight principal winds.
 Eratosthenes's own work has been lost, but the story is reported by Vitruvius, who goes on to say Eratosthenes came to this conclusion in the course of measuring the circumference of the earth, and felt there were really only eight equally sized sectors, and that other winds were but local variations of these eight principal winds.
 If true, that would make Eratosthenes the inventor of the eight-wind compass rose.

-It is worth noting that Eratosthenes was a disciple of Timosthenes and is said to have drawn principally from his work.
+Eratosthenes was a disciple of Timosthenes and is said to have drawn principally from his work.
 But they part ways on this.
 Both recognized that Aristotle's ten-wind rose was unbalanced, but while Timosthenes restored balance by adding two winds to make it a symmetric twelve, Eratosthenes deducted two winds to make it a symmetric eight.

 It seems that, in practical appeal, Eratosthenes's reduction may have won the day.
-The famous "Tower of the Winds" in Athens exhibits only eight winds rather than the ten of Aristotle or the twelve of Timosthenes.
-The tower is said to have been built by Andronicus of Cyrrhus (c.
-50 BCE) but is commonly dated anytime after 200 BCE (that is, after Eratosthenes).
+The famous octagonal "Tower of the Winds" in Athens exhibits only eight winds rather than the ten of Aristotle or the twelve of Timosthenes.
+The tower is said to have been built by Andronicus of Cyrrhus, of uncertain dates.
+From the style of the sculptures the tower is usually dated around 50 BC, not long before Varro and Vitruvius mention it.
+An alternative possibility is that it was part of the generosity of Attalus III of Pergamon (d.
+131 BC) who built the Stoa of Attalus in the city.
+Either way, it is after Eratosthenes.

 It gives as its eight winds Boreas (not Aparctias, N), Caecias (NE), Apeliotes (E), Eurus (SE), Notos (S), Lips (SW), Zephyrus (W) and Sciron (NW, variant of Argestes).
 Boreas' reappearance in the North slot in place of Aparctias is notable.
-The figures on the tower are represented figuratively as gods (Anemoi).
-It is believed the tower was topped with a weather vane.
+The winds are personified in stone reliefs as gods (Anemoi) at the top of the faces.
+Vitruvius says the tower was topped with a weather vane.